augustohernandez/Robot_Vacuum_Cleaner_VHDL/README.md

 The inputs and outputs will be active by "1".
 We need to correctly generate the outputs of the system.
 The operation of the system must be modeled using a finite state machine.
 You can make personal considerations about the design as long as the specifications of the statement are respected.

 -Software resources: Quartus/Modelsim

+## **PROPOSED SOLUTION**

+An 8-state finite state machine (Moore) has been designed.
+Certain intermediate states such as moving / turning / stopped have been dispensed with, as they did not add anything new to the configuration of the implemented system.

+The state diagram proposed for the proposed system is the one that we see is the following: